Promoting peace via sports diplomacy

 The whole world needs to start to work together for a change to rebuild our world.
 We need to restore health to the world community and our ecosystems. 整个世界需要开始共同努力，以做出改变来重建我们的世界。 我们需要为国际社会和生态系统恢复健康。

 Congresswoman Barbara Lee (CA-13) introduced the US Department of Peacebuilding Act of 2021 on February 18, 2021.
-That’s a great step forward but it may be 245 years too late.
-Economic polarization in “liberal” democracies was far too extreme before COVID-19, and since then has has become vastly worse.
-The US stands on the brink of an economic-based civil war, while simultaneously poised to start World War III.
-Still, obviously I whole-heartedly support Congresswoman Barbara Lee’s effort.
+I like that!
+A US Department of Peacebuilding.
+So I support Congresswoman Barbara Lee’s effort.
 Where there is life there is hope.

 I’ve traveled and lived in 30+ countries for about half of my life.
 Wherever I go I train and usually live with locals.
 That’s a great way to make new friends, have fun(!), and stay healthy too.
 That’s the good life!